ideasawakened/ideasawakened.github.io/_posts/2025-03-30-microsoft-windows-11-local-account-oobe-bypassnro-fails.md

 ---

 If you are running the Pro version, you can setup a local Active Directory account, but that is probably the last choice for most general users.
-If all else fails, sign in with a temporary account you are never going to use, then create a local admin user, logon to that local user and then delete the temporary Microsoft Account.
+If all else fails, sign in with a temporary Microsoft Account, then create a local admin user, logon to that local user and then delete the temporary Microsoft Account based user.